Resources for Citizens

 - Concerns: What are your specific concerns?
 (Noise, water, traffic, character change)

-- Conditions: What conditions or requirements would address your concerns?
-(Setbacks, noise limits, water monitoring, local hiring)
+- Conditions: What conditions would address your concerns?
+(Setbacks, noise limits, water monitoring)

 - Information gaps: What don't you know yet that would help you form an opinion?